So you’re looking for the best lats workout?

 The lats are one of three prime movers of the shoulder.
 The pectoralis major and the deltoids are the other two big movers.
 Since the lats originate posterior (behind) the shoulder joint, they extend the arm.
 Let’s simplify that…

-In fact, your chest muscles (pectoralis major) and deltoids are the antagonist of the lats.
+In fact, your chest muscles (pectoralis major) and deltoids are the antagonists of the lats.
 That is, they do the opposite movements.

 We can break this down by addressing how the lats move the shoulder joints.
 This is grossly simplified so that it’s beneficial in your quest to improve your lats.